-About MetroMinder
+About Nhan's MetroMinder

-A live Melbourne train tracker
+A live Victorian PT tracker

 Realtime data including positions, service, arrival and departure information are sourced from GTFS Realtime APIs made available by the Victorian Department of Transport and Planning and consumed by other third party software such as Google Maps.
 As such, the quality of the information on this site is subject to the DTP data's quality (and any upstream outages, omissions and errors).
 It is the same data used by the PTV app and website, but they do not use the public API layer so the PTV app may still be able to display realtime information when outages affect this and other third party apps.
 Vehicle positions appear to be updated in the API about once a minute.